stevapple/gsoc-2021-writeups/README.md

 utils/build-toolchain $BUNDLE_PREFIX
 ```

 where `$BUNDLE_PREFIX` is a string that will be prepended to the build date to give the bundle identifier of the toolchain's `Info.plist`.
 For instance, if `$BUNDLE_PREFIX` was `com.example`, the toolchain produced will have the bundle identifier `com.example.YYYYMMDD`.
-It will be created in the directory you run the script with a filename of the form: `swift-LOCAL-YYYY-MM-DD-a-osx.tar.gz`.
+It will be created with a filename of the form: `swift-LOCAL-YYYY-MM-DD-a-osx.tar.gz`.

 ## Usage